 Please refer to the International Center website below for further information.

-Please refer to the webpage of International Center below to find the list of scholarships.
-Most information on the webpage is in Japanese but please look for the "＊" mark for a scholarship open to students without Japanese language competency.
+Please refer to the webpage of the International Center below to find the list of scholarships.
+Japanese webpage has more recruitment information than the English webpage, but please look for the "＊" mark for a scholarship open to students without Japanese language competency.
 (To apply to other scholarships on the list, students need to conduct all application procedures in Japanese, which include reading and understanding of the materials, filling in application forms and being interviewed.)

-Scholarship information for students whose nationality is Japanese (including students who have dual nationality), or whose status of residence is "Permanent Resident" （永住者） or "Spouse or Child of Japanese National" （日本人の配偶者等） etc is on the webpage below.
+Scholarship information for students whose nationality is Japanese (including students who have dual nationality), or whose status of residence is either "Permanent Resident" （永住者）, "Statutory Special Permanent resident"（法定特別永住者）, "Long-term resident"（定住者）, "Dependent" （家族滞在）or "Spouse or Child of Japanese National" （日本人の配偶者等） is on the webpage below.